lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the source and destination prefix can be unique and stored in the context.
 It can be either a link-local prefix or a global prefix.
-In that case, the TV for the source and destination prefixes contains the values, the MO is set to "equal" and the CDF is set to "not-sent".
+In that case, the TV for the source and destination prefixes contains the values, the MO is set to "equal" and the CDA is set to "not-sent".

 In case the rule allows several prefixes, mapping-list must be used.
 The different prefixes are listed in the TV associated with a short ID.
-The MO is set to "match-mapping" and the CDF is set to "mapping-sent".
+The MO is set to "match-mapping" and the CDA is set to "mapping-sent".

-Otherwise the TV contains the prefix, the MO is set to "equal" and the CDF is set to value-sent.
+Otherwise the TV contains the prefix, the MO is set to "equal" and the CDA is set to value-sent.

 ### IPv6 source and destination IID

-If the ES or LA IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
-In that case, the TV is not set, the MO is set to "ignore" and the CDF is set to "ESiid-DID" or "LAiid-DID".
-Note that the LPWAN technology is generally carrying a single device identifier corresponding to the ES.
-The LC may also not be aware of these values.
+If the THG or APP IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
+In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "THGiid-DID" or "APPiid-DID".
+Note that the LPWAN technology is generally carrying a single device identifier corresponding to the THG.
+The SCHC C/D may also not be aware of these values.

-For privacy reasons or if the ES address is changing over time, it maybe better to use a static value.
-In that case, the TV contains the value, the MO operator is set to "equal" and the CDF is set to "not-sent".
+For privacy reasons or if the THG address is changing over time, it maybe better to use a static value.
+In that case, the TV contains the value, the MO operator is set to "equal" and the CDA is set to "not-sent".

-If several IIDs are possible, then the TV contains the list of possible IID, the MO is set to "match-mapping" and the CDF is set to "mapping-sent".
+If several IIDs are possible, then the TV contains the list of possible IID, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".

 Otherwise the value variation of the IID may be reduced to few bytes.
 In that case, the TV is set to the stable part of the IID, the MO is set to MSB and the CDF is set to LSB.

 Finally, the IID can be sent on the LPWAN.
-In that case, the TV is not set, the MO is set to "ignore" and the CDF is set to "value-sent".
+In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 ## IPv6 extensions

 No extension rules are currently defined.
-They can be based on the MOs and CDFs described above.
+They can be based on the MOs and CDAs described above.

 ## UDP source and destination port

-To allow a single rule, the UDP port values are identified by their role (ES or LA) and not by their position in the frame (source or destination).
-The LC must be aware of the traffic direction (upstream, downstream) to select the appropriate field.
-The following rules apply for ES and LA port numbers.
+To allow a single rule, the UDP port values are identified by their role (THG or APP) and not by their position in the frame (source or destination).
+The SCHC C/D must be aware of the traffic direction (upstream, downstream) to select the appropriate field.
+The following rules apply for THG and APP port numbers.

 If both ends knows the port number, it can be elided.
-The TV contains the port number, the MO is set to "equal" and the CDF is set to "not-sent".
+The TV contains the port number, the MO is set to "equal" and the CDA is set to "not-sent".

-If the port variation is on few bits, the TV contains the stable part of the port number, the MO is set to "MSB" and the CDF is set to "LSB".
+If the port variation is on few bits, the TV contains the stable part of the port number, the MO is set to "MSB" and the CDA is set to "LSB".

-If some well-known values are used,  the TV can contain the list of this values, the MO is set to "match-mapping" and the CDF is set to "mapping-sent".
+If some well-known values are used,  the TV can contain the list of this values, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".

 Otherwise the port numbers are sent on the LPWAN.
-The TV is not set, the MO is set to "ignore" and the CDF is set to "value-sent".
+The TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 ## UDP length field

 If the LPWAN technology does not introduce padding, the UDP length can be computed from the received data.
-In that case the TV is not set, the MO is set to "ignore" and the CDF is set to "compute-UDP-length".
+In that case the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-UDP-length".

-If the payload is small, the TV can be set to 0x0000, the MO set to "MSB" and the CDF to "LSB".
+If the payload is small, the TV can be set to 0x0000, the MO set to "MSB" and the CDA to "LSB".

-On other cases, the length must be sent and the CDF is replaced by "value-sent".
+On other cases, the length must be sent and the CDA is replaced by "value-sent".

 ## UDP Checksum field

 IPv6 mandates a checksum in the protocol above IP.
 Nevertheless, if a more efficient mechanism such as L2 CRC or MIC is carried by or over the L2 (such as in the LPWAN fragmentation process (see XXXX)), the UDP checksum transmission can be avoided.
-In that case, the TV is not set, the MO is set to "ignore" and the CDF is set to "compute-UDP-checksum".
+In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-UDP-checksum".

 In other cases the checksum must be explicitly sent.
 The TV is not set, the MO is set to